Console Output¶

 Connect to the COM port by selecting Serial in the Connection type section and entering the COM port number (e.g. COM5) in the Serial line field, setting the speed to 115200.

-The bootloader output is by default available on the UART-A interface.
+The bootloader and firmware loader output is available on the UART-A interface.

-Just as the firmwares output, the bootloaders output is also forwarded via the on-board debugger to a cdc-acm device on the host system.
+Just as the firmware’s output, the bootloader and firmware loader output is also forwarded via the on-board debugger to a cdc-acm device on the host system.

-The bootloader does not contain the cdc-acm driver and is only emitted via UART-A.
+The bootloader and firmware loader do not contain the cdc-acm driver and only emit output via UART-A.

-If you want to see the bootloader output on your pc, you will need an external UART to USB adapter connected to the UART-A pins.
+If you want to see the bootloader or firmware loader output on your PC, you will need an external UART to USB adapter connected to the UART-A pins.